Experience Life in the Baviaanskloof Hartland Community

 Our community is well and alive in the Baviaanskloof Hartland.
 The Baviaanskloof is well-known for its natural splendour which attracts nature lovers from around the globe.
 This is however not all the area has to offer as artists and entrepreneurs flourish under the Karoo sun and create points of interest well-worth the journey off the beaten track.
 Below is a recommended list from Kamerkloof of local products of the Baviaanskloof manufactured by or services offered by small and developing businesses in the area.
-These individuals are self-taught and many have spent their entire lives honing their craft.
-Let the Baviaanskloof take you on a wonderful journey of development and growth, while meeting the beautiful and unique people of the area:
+These Klowenaars are self-taught and many have spent their entire lives honing their craft.
+Let the Baviaanskloof take you on a wonderful journey of development and growth while meeting the beautiful and unique people of the area:

 Babes se Winkel en Studtis Postkantoor

 Babes se Winkel is located directly across from Kamerkloof.
-A gentle five minute walk from Kamerkloof.
-Babes se Winkel is one of only two traditional trading stores in the heart of the Western Baviaanskloof - a shop that will transport you back in time into an era akin to the 1950's.
+A gentle five-minute walk from Kamerkloof.
+Babes se Winkel is one of only two traditional trading stores in the heart of the Western Baviaanskloof - a shop that will transport you back in time into an era akin to the 1950s.
 The shop is well stocked with fresh produce at reasonable prices.
 If you forgot something from home or would like to buy something local this is a good place to stock up your provisions.
 Teas and refreshments can be ordered in the garden next to the shop.
 It doubles as the Studtis Post Office agency and the Co-op for the local farmers and community.

-Seven Fountains and Wild Fig Tree Forest
+Kamerkloof's Farming Neighbours - Seven Fountains and Wild Fig Tree Forest

 Sewefontein Community Farm is situated in the Baviaanskloof and is collectively owned by 75 shareholders.
-The farm was bought in 2002 and boasts seven natural springs where tourists can sample the fresh mountain water and take a hike along the fountains.
+The farm was bought in 2002 and boasts seven natural springs where tourists can sample the fresh mountain water and take a hike along with the fountains.
 It also includes a unique forest of old wild fig trees.
 Guided tours are offered through this treasured forest.
 There are also picnic spots on offer as well as camping sites in a nearby Kloof.
 Patrick Ruiters offers guided walks to show a guest the artesian borehole as well as the Wild Fig Tree Forest.
 He is based at the Seven Fountains Tourist Info Office.
-The local municipality has financed constructed in 2011, and has initiated a local community tourism development that is managed by residents of the farm Sewefontein.
+The local municipality has financed constructed in 2011 and has initiated a local community tourism development that is managed by residents of the farm Sewefontein.

-Faungarb by Donald Grewar
+Faungarb by Donald Grewar at Tchnuganoo

 Faungarb presents a collection of unique handmade leather gear for the outdoor enthusiast.
 Faungarb's gear is handcrafted from the finest quality materials and made without the use of electricity, therefore with a smaller carbon footprint.
 Donald is the creative genius behind all of Faungarb's works.
 He has been dedicated to the art of leather craft for the last eight years.
 He prefers to work with thick vegetable tanned leather which adds quality and durability to all of his items.
 The majority of his creations are hand-stitched because he believes that a machine cannot substitute for quality and attention to detail.
 As for neatness, well there is no telling the difference really except that his rickety old 1921 Singer boot-patching machine can't make a straighter than line than he can.
 Donald resides in the Baviaanskloof where he finds inspiration for all of his work which is targeted at the outdoor enthusiast.
 He has been living off the grid for the last five years and finds no conflict between his lifestyle and his work, making leather gear pretty much the same way it was done hundreds of years ago.